26 Years Of Pioneering

 Founder and Executive Chairman, ResMed

-The year was 1998 and Dr Michael Myers OAM, an awarded engineer and businessman, decided to take affirmative action to counter the growing perception amongst young Australians that engineering and related technical fields were not career paths worthy of consideration.
+In 1998, Dr. Michael Myers OAM, a distinguished engineer and businessman, decided to take decisive action to address the growing perception among young Australians that engineering and related technical fields were not viable career paths.

-Dr Myers realised that not only did students need to understand the validity of these professions, they also needed to be attracted to Science, Technology, Engineering and Mathematics (STEM) in a new way.
-Traditional classroom techniques were not working.
+Dr. Myers recognised that students needed to understand the value of these professions and be drawn to Science, Technology, Engineering, and Mathematics (STEM) in a more engaging way.
+Traditional classroom methods were no longer effective.

-It was time to re-engineer our nation.
-To inspire and educate a new generation of young people.
-Thus it was that the social enterprise, Re-Engineering Australia Foundation (REA), was born.
+It was time to re-engineer the nation—to inspire and educate a new generation.
+This vision led to the creation of the Re-Engineering Australia Foundation (REA), a pioneering social enterprise.

 Our Vision

-• Provide young people with world-best technology as used in industry;
+• Provide young people with access to world-class technology used in industry.

-• Equip young people to become highly employable and enable them to take on the world;
+• Equip young people to become highly employable and globally competitive.

-• Contribute to creating a reputation for Australia as a revered Innovation Centre in the Global Village
+• Contribute to establishing Australia’s reputation as a leading Innovation Centre on the world stage.

-Dr Myers took his concept to like-minded leaders in the business world, government and education and they all agreed to support it.
-One of these was The Department of Defence which is responsible for billions of dollars of hi-tech’ engineering projects across our nation.
-In fact, they have over 100 technical career paths on offer and are keen to see smart young minds look to ship building, aerospace and land vehicles projects for fulfilling futures.
+Dr. Myers brought his concept to like-minded leaders in business, government, and education, all of whom agreed to support the initiative.
+Among these was the Department of Defence, which oversees billions of dollars in high-tech engineering projects across the nation.
+With over 100 technical career paths available, the Department is eager to inspire smart young minds to pursue fulfilling careers in shipbuilding, aerospace, and land vehicles.

-The founding patron was the Honourable John Button MP the architect of the Button Plan for Australia’s automotive industry.
+The founding patron of REA was the Honourable John Button MP, the architect of the Button Plan for Australia’s automotive industry.

 Recognition